mattihicks/matthewmatthew/_posts/2018-06-30-to-the-other-side.markdown

 *"People are accustomed to look at the heavens and to wonder what happens there.
 It would be better if they would look within themselves, to see what happens there." - Kotzker Rebbe*

-Last Sunday I went to a lecture about Hasidism by Rabbi Arthur Green in Zürich.
+Last month I went to a lecture about Hasidism by Rabbi Arthur Green in Zürich.
 Rabbi Green said that many Hasid view themselves as having a direct, intimate relationship with G!d, and this is what attracts many to Hasidism today.
 G!d is not some cold, stone-faced almighty, but rather an intimate spirit that you experience through prayer.

 For many, connecting with a higher power is very difficult, almost impossible.
 Growing up I thought the "man living upstairs" was a mean, punishing power.
 Later on I realized that I could have a new relationship with this power, a relationship that I could grow into believing and that would help me to become a better version of myself.